olivernjeru/apt/apt3040/Quiz2/README.md

 * Explain the following java terms:
     * Static
         <p>Static in java means that a particular member belongs to a type of itself, rather than to an instance of that type.
-It belongs to a class but it does not belong to an instance of that class and it can be called without the instance or object or object of that class</p>
+It belongs to a class but it does not belong to an instance of that class and it can be called without the instance or object or object of that class.</p>
-** Abstract
+    * Abstract
         <p>Abstract in java is used in classes to restrict a class not to be used to create objects and to access it, it must be inherited from another class.
 Abstract in java is also used in methods which can only be used in an abstract class and it does not have a body.
 The body is provided by a subclass inherited from.</p>
-** Double
+    * Double
         <p>Double in java represents floating point numbers by utilizing 64 bits to store variable value thereby having a range greater than float type.</p>
-** Protected
+    * Protected
         <p>Protected in java is an access modifier used for attributes, methods and constructors making them accessible in the same package and subclasses.</p>
-** Referenced Data Type
+    * Referenced Data Type
         <p>Reference data type in java include Strings where they store a reference to the object rather than the object itself.
 An example of this is when you assign a string variable to another variable, it copies the reference to the object but not the object itself.</p>

-* Write a java program that asks user to enter 6 positive integers,  stores integers in an array, squares the numbers and displays the total of squares of numbers
+* Write a java program that asks user to enter 6 positive integers,  stores integers in an array, squares the numbers and displays the total of squares of numbers.
 ```
-/*
- * To change this license header, choose License Headers in Project Properties.
- * To change this template file, choose Tools | Templates
- * and open the template in the editor.
- */
 package quiz;

 import java.util.Scanner;

-/**
- *
- * @author olive
- */
 public class Quiz {

-    /**
-     * @param args the command line arguments
-     */
     public static void main(String[] args) {
         int[] nums = {0,0,0,0,0,0};
         int sqr, sum = 0;